holehouse-lab/soursop/docs/index.rst

 * **Solvent exposure** - per-residue / per-atom / sidechain / backbone SASA and regional accessibility.
 * **NMR & PRE observables** - sequence-corrected random-coil chemical shifts (``ssnmr``) and synthetic paramagnetic relaxation enhancement profiles (``sspre``) for direct comparison with experiment.
 * **Sampling quality** - assessment of ensemble convergence via the PENGUIN tools in ``sssampling``.
 * **Ensemble reweighting** - *every* ensemble-average observable accepts an optional per-frame ``weights`` vector, applied consistently and deterministically, for re-weighted / enhanced-sampling / maximum-entropy ensembles (see :doc:`usage/weights`).
+Weights can be derived directly from experimental data by Bayesian Maximum Entropy / iterative BME reweighting (see :doc:`modules/bme`).

 In addition to the pre-built analyses, SOURSOP gives easy and rapid access to **all** inter-residue and inter-atomic distances, so custom observables are straightforward to build.